materiaraiding/materiaraiding-old/_ultimate/fru.md

 To resolve this, the party will line up south of Fatebreaker.
 As the tethers are placed, the 1st and 3rd tether will go to the West of Fatebreaker, and 2nd and 4th tether will go to the East of Fatebreaker.

-The 1st and 2nd tethers will start by placing themselves on the hitbox of the boss, with the 3rd and 4th tethers slighlty outside the hitbox in front of them.
+The 1st and 2nd tethers will start by placing themselves on the hitbox of the boss, with the 3rd and 4th tethers slightly outside the hitbox in front of them.

 The remaining 4 non-tether players will split evenly so West/East both have 4 players.

-The two most west players will move west group and the two most east players will move to the east group.
+The two most west players will move to the west group and the two most east players will move to the east group.

 As the tethers begin to resolve, players need to pay attention to whether it is a fire of a lightning tether to be in the correct position.